 The General LLM with Concentration is a professional development degree which provides attorneys with additional education in selected areas of study.
 This degree is ideal for attorneys seeking in-depth training in an area of law in which they currently practice, as well as for those planning to develop a new area of practice.

-- Available concentrations include: Criminal Law, Environmental and Energy Law, Intellectual Property Law, or Labor and Employment Law
+- Available concentrations include: Criminal Law, Environmental and Energy Law, Intellectual Property, and Labor and Employment Law.

 - Candidates work closely with the Assistant Director to design a program of study that is to their greatest interest and benefit, as well as consistent with available School of Law resources.

 - Available courses may be selected from the upper-division School of Law curriculum and are taught by our distinguished full-time and adjunct faculty.

-- Not all concentrations are available each year; please contact Graduate and International Programs for information about specific concentration availability.
+- Not all concentrations are available each year; please contact LLM and MSLS Admissions for information about specific concentration availability.